 An independent contractor agreement is a legal document between a business and an independent contractor, freelancer or subcontractor.
-It’s an all-encompassing document that outlines the details of the work to be performed, terms of the agreement, deliverables, compensation and any additional clauses.
+It outlines the details of the work to be performed, terms of the agreement, deliverables, compensation, and any additional clauses.

 Disclaimer: FitSmallBusiness provides education and information and does not serve as a licensed attorney.
 Prior to finalizing contract language, have your lawyer review the agreement and make changes required by your state, industry or local practice.

 Here is an independent contractor agreement template that contains contract language beneficial to both your company and to the independent contractor you hire.
 It can be used by businesses seeking independent contractors and the subcontractors, solopreneurs or freelancers working for them.

 Depending on which side of the contract you’re on, you may find some of the information less important to you.
 However, just to keep things fair, we’ve included sections that benefit both employer and contractor.

 What to Include in an Independent Contractor Agreement

 All contracts between employer and contractor should include basic information, such as contract terms, a detailed description of the work to be done, payment information, confidentiality agreements and even documentation on how to resolve issues should a disagreement occur.
 In addition, contracts should be signed by both parties.

 However, if you’re hiring a full-time executive or you’re hiring an employee and plan to pay them hourly wages or a salary you should use an employment contract form instead.

 The terms of the agreement include the names of the business and subcontractor, work location, date of the contract, and a high-level description of the project with details of the job to be performed.

 Responsibilities & Deliverables